yaronf/I-D/STAR/draft-sheffer-acme-star.md

  yet.
 We note that the CA/Browser Forum has recently decided to require CAA checking {{CAB-CAA}}.
- * Deploy ACME-specific methods to restrict issuance to a specific authorization key which is controlled by the content owner {{I-D.landau-acme-caa}}, and/or to specific ACME authorization methods.
+ * Deploy ACME-specific methods to restrict issuance to a specific authorization key which is controlled by the content owner {{I-D.ietf-acme-caa}}, and/or to specific ACME authorization methods.

 This solution is recommended in general, even if an alternative to the